The Judd School: Extra-curricular activities

 School clubs and societies include various language clubs, sport clubs, musical activities, politics and debating societies, a Voluntary Service Unit, Young Enterprise and many others.
-Some clubs include classics club, Greek club, chess club, cipher club, geography club, scrabble club, Chinese culture club, puzzle club, philosophy club, board games club, French film club, squash club and homework club.
+Some clubs include the classics club, Greek club, chess club, cipher club, geography club, scrabble club, Chinese culture club, puzzle club, philosophy club, board games club, French film club, squash club and homework club.
 Students may also participate in the Duke of Edinburgh's Award Scheme.
 Now defunct school societies have included a Young Farmers Club, Jazz Society, Science Society, Stamp Club, Literary and Debating Society, and the League of Nations Union.

 Extra-curricular musical opportunities include: Choir, Junior Singers, Chamber Choir, Judd Brass, Big Bands, String Orchestra, Concert Band, Symphony Orchestra and Junior Orchestra; students give up to 40 concerts per year.
 Instrumental lessons are available through the school, for which a charge is made.
 Organised drama at the school began at the latest in 1929, with performances including Richard II and Julius Caesar.
 Despite the minimum of theatrical equipment, Taylor (1988) notes that "much has been achieved" and at times the headmaster himself took a leading role.

 The school cadet corps, a national program now known as the Combined Cadet Force, was formed towards the end of 1917 and 120 cadets were recruited within a month.
 The governors provided £25 towards their initial expenses, and volunteers contributed haversacks, water bottles, dummy rifles and trips to summer camp.
 Training initially took place on the Tonbridge School rifle range.
 By 1952, the number of volunteer cadets had fallen to 90.
 During the 1970s, numbers averaged about 150 cadets.
 The school's Combined Cadet Force currently comprises both an Army and a Royal Air Force Section with a total establishment strength of 120 cadets, who meet on Friday afternoons following a full school day.
 Membership remains voluntary, and boys can join from Year Nine (aged 13–14).

 Sport

-At lower school level, there are regular games for "A" and "B" teams in most sports, so that many of the students have the chance to represent the school; in Year Seven there are occasionally "C", "D", "E" and "F" rugby matches.
+At lower school level, there are regular games for "A" and "B" teams in most sports, so that many of the students have the chance to represent the school; in Year Seven there are occasionally "C", "D", "E", "F" and "G" team rugby matches.
 A programme of inter-house competitions, caters for those who are not school team players.
-The main games are rugby football, cross-country, and basketball during the winter months; and cricket, tennis and athletics during the summer term.
-The school features on a national scale in its 4 main sports (rugby, cross country, cricket and athletics) and in 2017 was ranked the 2nd best state school for sport by the Schools Sports Magazine.
+The main games are rugby, football, cross-country, and basketball during the winter months, and cricket, tennis and athletics during the summer term.
+The school features on a national scale in its 4 main sports (rugby, cross country, cricket and athletics) and in 2017 was ranked the 2nd best state school for sport by the School's Sports Magazine.